MagicFoundation/Alcinoe/README.md

 Alcinoe is a library of visual and non-visual components for Delphi.
 These components can be used in commercial, shareware, freeware, and open-source projects at no cost.
-Alcinoe is compatible with Delphi Alexandria 11.3 (Patch #1).
+Alcinoe is compatible with Delphi Athens 12.0.
 If you find this project useful, please consider giving it a 'star' on GitHub.
 It doesn't cost anything, but it helps to promote the code.